 In this case, instead of distanceXY used to restrain the off-axis movement, the distanceZ variable is used.
 The width of 0.1 Å defines the bin size and is sufficiently small to generate a smooth PMF.
 The biasing forces and PMF calculation are invoked by the abf block.
 Create a colvars input file for each window, defining the lower and upper boundaries appropriately.

 5 Run the simulation for each window.
-To restart an ABF simulation, in the subsequent configuration files, add the line colvarsInput <inputname>.restart.colvars.state which references the output of the previous run.
+To restart an ABF simulation, in the subsequent configuration files, add the line which references the output of the previous run.